 TRAA is accredited by the Commission on Accreditation of Ambulance Services.
 CAAS accreditation is a distinction reserved for only those ambulance services meeting the strictest standards designed to increase operational efficiency and clinical quality while reducing risk and liability to the organization.
 CAAS accreditation means that the ambulance service has met the “gold standard” for ambulance services nationwide.

 TRAA’s communications center is an “ACE” accredited communications center.
-The Accredited Center of Excellence (ACE) accreditation is through the National Academies of Emergency Dispatch and signifies that TRAA’s dispatch center meets or exceeds the stringent national standards for maximizing efficiencies of communications centers and increasing patient outcomes by providing a consistent and effective method of emergency call intake with the provision of nationally accepted pre-arrival instructions to patients, families, and bystanders.
+The Accredited Center of Excellence (ACE) accreditation is through the International Academies of Emergency Dispatch and signifies that TRAA’s dispatch center meets or exceeds the stringent national standards for maximizing efficiencies of communications centers and increasing patient outcomes by providing a consistent and effective method of emergency call intake with the provision of nationally accepted pre-arrival instructions to patients, families, and bystanders.

 Board of Directors